 Slack, a communication tool that is considered one of the best apps for team messaging.

-Zoho Team Drive, which specializes in online file management and allows employees to collaborate on documents.
+Google Drive, which specializes in online file management and allows employees to collaborate on documents.

 These tools can streamline your enterprise’s communication between departments, make it easier to stay connected, revolutionize your data management, and help launch your business into the modern, digital age.